Skip Ribbon Commands

 Atrial Flutter - Treatments

-Similar to atrial fibrillation, the targets of treatment for atrial flutter aims to control heart rate or rhythm, and prevent stroke.
+Similar to atrial fibrillation, treatment for atrial flutter aims to control heart rate or rhythm, and prevent stroke.

 Medical therapy with drugs can be given to slow down the heart rate.
 Conversion of AF back to normal sinus rhythm can be achieved by drugs, cardioversion with an electrical impulse or electrophysiology study with ablation.